DylanSchmidt2/Challenge-repo-3/README.md

 ###### User experience
 - When application is loaded, user will see a generate button to initiate process.
 - User is then promted to choose a password length between 8 and 128 characters.
-- User is prompted with criterias they can then choose from to personalize thier new password.
+- User is prompted with different criterias available to personalize thier new password.
-- After all user imput is completed, the newly generated password is then displayed.
+- After all user imput is completed, newly generated password is then displayed.
 - Copy to clipboard function is also available for use.